deutsche-nationalbibliothek/gnd-ontology/CONTRIBUTING.md

 ### Publishing new vocabulary versions

 We use semantic versioning in version numbers A.B.C, i.e. A is incremented if it is a major version that removes backward compatibility; B is incremented if there are new terms; C is incremented if bugs have been fixed.
+(You can read more on [semantic versioning](https://semver.org/).)

 ### Do you have further questions?